Skip to main content

 About Mustard

 For someone comparing options, the decision is mainly about fit.
 Mustard makes sense when the priority is Indian cuisine, casual dress, a price tier that sits at $$.
-Its verified hours include both lunch and dinner periods daily, with a longer Saturday lunch window.
+Its hours include both lunch and dinner periods daily, with a longer Saturday lunch window.
 Other details, such as specific dishes, drinks, seating style, or dietary accommodations, should be checked directly with the restaurant.

-Plan around the verified Indian restaurant details
+Plan around the Indian restaurant details

 Compared with Lagnaa, Mustard is most direct to evaluate as another Indian option in Singapore with confirmed Michelin Plate recognition.
 Muthu's Curry is also a natural comparison for diners looking at Indian restaurants in the city.
 The best choice depends on the exact occasion, preferred setting, what the group wants to order.

-The Michelin Plate matters here because it gives Mustard a verified trust marker without changing the basic planning facts: Indian cuisine, $$ pricing, casual dress, published daily hours.
+The Michelin Plate matters here because it gives Mustard a trust marker without changing the basic planning facts: Indian cuisine, $$ pricing, casual dress, published daily hours.
 For a broader read on where it fits across the city, the full Singapore restaurants guide is the better next step than comparing it only within one narrow category.

 The smart plan is casual and practical

 Mustard works well as a dependable Indian meal in Singapore for diners who want a casual $$ restaurant with recognized standing.
-It should not be described around unverified details such as a tasting-menu format, chef-led structure, exact seating style, or drinks focus.
+It should not be described around details such as a tasting-menu format, chef-led structure, exact seating style, or drinks focus.
 For another Indian comparison, Jwala may be worth checking alongside Mustard, depending on the group's preferences and budget.

 The useful planning cue is simple: Mustard is in Singapore, serves Indian cuisine, publishes daily lunch and dinner hours.
 Dress code is casual.
 If the brief is a quiet luxury room, a hotel-led evening, or a highly specific format, confirm directly with the venue or compare other Singapore dining options before going.